peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  Removes the item at the given index of this CBOR array.
 * `void set​(int index,
    CBORObject value)`<br>
- Gets the value of a CBOR object by integer index in this array or by integer key in this map.
+ Sets the value of a CBOR object by integer index in this array or by integer key in this map.
 * `void set​(CBORObject key,
    CBORObject value)`<br>
- Gets the value of a CBOR object by integer index in this array or by CBOR object key in this map.
+ Sets the value of a CBOR object by integer index in this array or by CBOR object key in this map.
 * `void set​(java.lang.String key,
    CBORObject value)`<br>
- Gets the value of a CBOR object in this map, using a string as the key.
+ Sets the value of a CBOR object in this map, using a string as the key.
 * `CBORObject Set​(java.lang.Object key,
    java.lang.Object valueOb)`<br>
  Maps an object to a key in this CBOR map, or adds the value if the key